 Mandated Reporting

 According to the National Council on Aging, 1 in 10 people over the age of 60 are victims of elder abuse.
-As mandated reporters, dentists in some states are required to report suspected abuse such as physical abuse, emotional abuse, neglect or the inability of the adult to care for himself or herself.
+As mandated reporters, dentists are required to report suspected abuse such as physical abuse, emotional abuse, neglect or the inability of the adult to care for himself or herself.
 Signs of elder abuse may include bruises or burns, bed sores or scars, rapid weight loss, confusion, agitation and a disheveled appearance.

-In some jurisdictions, dentists can be held liable if they fail to report suspected abuse.
+Dentists have a legal and ethical obligation to report suspected abuse.
 Failing to report abuse can endanger the patient and the practice.
 Dentists risk facing not only a fine or misdemeanor, but possibly a professional misconduct charge, license revocation and, in some cases, civil liability.

 It is essential for dentists to know what their legal obligations are with regards to elder abuse.
 If in doubt, they should contact their local dental association or licensing agency.
 If abuse is suspected, dental staff should contact adult protective services in their city or county.